dt0602/cse15l-lab-reports/Lab3.md

 Vallarta-WhereToGo.txt:1
 `

-`grep -c "string" *.txt` prints out the number of times the inputted string appears in all the text files in the specific directory
+`grep -c "string" *.txt` prints out the number of times the inputted string appears in all the text files in the specific directory.
+This command is useful because it allows the user to see how many files have the specific string and how many times the string occurs in each file.
+Using `*.txt` is convenient if the user wants to see if the string is in all the files in the directory and they won't have to know what files have the string.

 Citation: [Link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)